-Memorial Hospital of Lafayette County (the "Hospital") operates as a 25-bed acute care critical access hospital and two rural health clinics owned and operated by Lafayette County (the "County").
-The Hospital provides comprehensive medical, surgical, emergency, outpatient, and clinical health care services.
+Memorial Hospital of Lafayette County (the "Hospital") operates as a 25-bed acute care critical access hospital, two rural health clinics, and an independent clinic owned and operated by Lafayette County (the "County").
+The Hospital provides comprehensive medical, surgical, emergency, outpatient, and clinical healthcare services.
 Its governing body consists of six members, of whom five are appointed from the Lafayette County Board of Supervisors.